seetadev/EtherMonitor/README.md

 https://github.com/seetadev/EtherMonitor/tree/main/incidentandalarmstorage

+Amazon ASDI OpenAQ initiative: This project utilizes AirQualityQuotient (AQQ) Tool build using "Amazon ASDI OpenAQ" dataset and maps it with road incident manager for early detection and prediction of road incidents, reduce traffic congestion in areas of low visibility.
+Please visit https://github.com/seetadev/EtherMonitor/tree/main/AWSASDImodule/AirQualityQuotient

 Livepeer:
 We are using Livepeer as the key infrastructure provider for online video streaming of critical road incidents ( Please find the video at https://drive.google.com/drive/folders/1lxeHbPzLoF0DzDZkh9N7Z_5aTKjmdEza (screencapturewithoutsound.mov file and roadincidentmanagement.mp4)).
 We are using Livepeer at: Live streaming with Object Detection Video Analytics using Livepeer for streaming; Camera Management: Add/edit/delete cameras with integration with Livepeer.